 Ralph Macchio was the first crush for many.
 This movie showed us all that being labeled as an underdog doesn’t mean you are one.
 Directed by John G. Avidsen.

 8. E.T. the Extra-Terrestrial (1982)

-Part fairy tale, part Sci-fi, ET pulls at our heart-strings.
+Part fairy tale, part Sci-fi, ET pulls at our heartstrings.
 This strange creature was abandoned and left alone and who should find him but Elliott (Henry Thomas) a sweet boy whose parents have separated.
 Any how many times have you said, “Phone home” in your life?
 With a memorable performance by a very young and adorable Drew Barrymore who plays Gertie, Elliott’s little sister.
 Directed by Steven Spielberg.

 9. Raiders of the Lost Ark (1981)

 This movie is the reason why many of us are now afraid of snakes and spiders but with all the adventure, we just couldn’t stop watching.
 Handsome professor Indiana Jones is played by Harrison Ford who made studying architecture in college seem like a very thrilling major!
-Music was composed by John Williams and the director was Steven Spielberg.
+The music was composed by John Williams and the director was Steven Spielberg.